timothymcmackin/timothymcmack.in/_pages/resume_blocks.md

 </div>

 <div id="s7" class="block experience">
-<div class="exp-title">Architecture diagram</div>
+<div class="exp-title">Architecture diagrams</div>
-Built a diagram of Shutterstock's internal architecture, gathering information from each department and merging it into a format that makes sense across all departments.
+Built diagrams of Shutterstock's internal architecture, gathering information from each department and merging it into a format that makes sense across all departments.
 </div>

 <div id="s8" class="block result">
 <div class="result-title">Result</div>
-Departments across the company use this diagram to diagnose outages and other urgent situations.
+Departments across the company use these diagrams to diagnose outages and other urgent situations.
 </div>

 <div id="s9" class="block experience">